Samuel Peter: Peter vs. Williams, Diaz

 To conclude 2004, Peter agreed to face former WBO world heavyweight title challenger Jeremy Williams (41–4–1, 35 KOs) on December 4, 2004, at Mandalay Bay Resort & Casino in Las Vegas, Nevada.
-With a record of 6–0–1, 4 KOs in his last seven fights, Williams was seen to had put his losses to Henry Akinwande and Brian Nielsen behind him, scoring back-to-back upset victories against rising prospects Andre Purlette (35–1, 32 KOs) and Attila Levin (29–1, 23 KOs) and drawing against former IBF world cruiserweight champion Al Cole.
+With a record of 6–0–1, 4 KOs in his last seven fights, Williams was seen to have put his losses to Henry Akinwande and Brian Nielsen behind him, scoring back-to-back upset victories against rising prospects Andre Purlette (35–1, 32 KOs) and Attila Levin (29–1, 23 KOs) and drawing against former IBF world cruiserweight champion Al Cole.
 The bout took place on the undercard of Jose Luis Castillo vs. Joel Casamayor and was aired on Showtime.

 Both boxers started the fight aggressively.
 After back-and-forth trading in the opening seconds, Williams retreated onto the outside, at first attempting to bob-and-weave but then changing his tactics to circling around Peter and working behind the jab after the bob-and-weave strategy didn't work.
 Meanwhile, Peter was stalking his opponent across the ring, fighting his way inside and putting heavy pressure on Williams' body whenever Williams was at mid-range.
 With 20 seconds into the second round, Peter threw a one-two combination; as Williams ducked under Peter's right hand, Peter turned around and landed a left hook while Williams was square-footed and moving out of the mid-range.
 Williams was out cold for several minutes.
 Peter was declared the winner by second-round knockout, winning the vacant WBC-NABF heavyweight title.
 The win was nominated for the Knockout of the Year by ESPN.
 By December 2004, Peter was ranked No.9 contender by the WBC.